reppon97/soccer-data-api/README.md

 # soccer-data-api

-A Python web-scrap package to get json soccer data/stats.
+An easy to use python web-scrap package that gets json soccer data/stats.
 All data belongs to https://www.sports-reference.com/

 ## Installation